pingcap/docs-cn/tune-tikv-performance.md

 ---
-title: Tune TiKV Performance
+title: TiKV Memory Parameters Performance Tuning
 summary: Learn how to tune the TiKV parameters for optimal performance.
 category: reference
 aliases: ['/docs/dev/reference/performance/tune-tikv/']
 ---

-# Tune TiKV Performance
+# TiKV Memory Parameters Performance Tuning

 This document describes how to tune the TiKV parameters for optimal performance.